Confirming your identity

-This is the privacy notice of Carraw Bed & Breakfast.
-In this document, “we”, “our”, or “us” refer to Beverley East Townhouse.
+This is the privacy notice of Beverley East Townhouse & Beverley Central Townhouse.
+In this document, “we”, “our”, or “us” refer to Beverley Townhouses.

 1. This is a notice to inform you of our policy about all information that we record about you.
 It sets out the conditions under which we may process any information that we collect from you, or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.